chocolateboy/wax/bin/README.md

 Note that the `--cache` and `--mirror` options are mutually exclusive i.e. only one (or neither) should be supplied.
 Supplying both will cause `wax` to terminate with an error.

+Note that option bundling is not currently supported e.g. `reach --cache --verbose ...` can't be condensed to `reach -cv ...`, and would need to be written as `reach -c -v ...`.

 ### -c, --cache

 Don't remove the downloaded file(s) after the command exits.
 Subsequent invocations will